-For specific information on the monthly salary, the cost of living, travelling on a teacher’s budget, and whether you can save or not, read this article on travelling and saving teaching English in Hong Kong.
+For specific information on the monthly salary, the cost of living, travelling on a teacher’s budget, and whether you can save or not, read this article on travelling and saving while teaching English in Hong Kong.

 As far as salaries go, you will be earning between USD 2,500 and USD 6,500 per month.
 How much you will earn will depend on your previous experience, qualifications and where you’ll work.
 Those with PhDs in TESOL, Linguistics, or English and with great academic credentials would command the highest salaries at the most distinguished universities.

 The Cost of Living

 To give you an idea, a litre of milk is about US$3, and a loaf of bread would be the same.
-A weekly shop could be between US$50 and $100, depending on how much you enjoy cooking.
-For meals out, you’ll be looking at about US$10 at a more budget-friendly restaurant.
-Double or treble that amount if you want to eat out at western-oriented restaurants.
+A weekly shop could be between US$50 and $100, depending on how much you enjoy cooking and what products you like to buy in the supermarkets.
+Also, to find the best local prices, don’t forget to visit the food markets for fresh fruit, vegetables and meat!

 Travelling on a Teacher’s Budget

 As the gateway between the east and the west, what you have is an international flight hub.
 By keeping your living costs low, you can save a third of your salary.
-Call it the Travel Fund.
-Every few months, you’ll be able to spend a week or two away exploring its neighbouring countries.
+Call it the Travel Fund (so you are not tempted to use it for anything else!).

 Is saving possible in Hong Kong?

 There are teachers out there who choose between travelling and saving.
 Some want to save for the duration of their contract, then spend it on travelling afterwards.
 On the other hand, some teachers only save to travel, and in Hong Kong, it is possible to save to travel.
 It’s a personal choice of how you want to travel using your Hong Kong earnings, so it’s best to plan how you want to use your salary to fund your travels.

 The better you manage your finances, the more able you will be to do so.
 The responsibility is yours, but remember when you start in Hong Kong, you will have to give yourself time to find more budget restaurants and shops to free you to travel more.
 Also, going clubbing is an easy way to spend lots of money in the city!